Dan90git/python-workbook/README.md

 # python-workbook
-This is the repository where i store my solution of "Think python" workbook's exercises.
+This is the repository where i store my solutions of "Think python" workbook's exercises.